galsic/DSGE_HUN/README.md

 # DSGE_HUN
-This repository includes dynare codes to my masters  thesis.
+This repository includes dynare codes to my masters  thesis: 'Hungarian monetary policy: What changed after the recession?'